chilicoder/study-wpm-workbook/README.md

 As for project planning the list is very short: sticky notes, marking pens, and plenty of whiteboard space.
 The tools I just mentioned happen to be my choice for some incremental, most iterative, all adaptive, and all extreme projects.
 Just remember that if you create the plan using software tools, you have to maintain it using the software tools.

 The following estimates of planning time are a good guide:
-  Very small projects — Less than 1/2 day
+  Very small projects Less than 1/2 day
-  Small projects — Less than one day
+  Small projects Less than one day
-  Medium projects — 2 days
+  Medium projects 2 days
-  Large projects — 3 – 4 days
+  Large projects 3 – 4 days
-  Very large projects — 30 team members translates to a large project.
+  Very large projects 30 team members translates to a large project.
 The planning time can vary widely from 5 or more days to several months.

-The objective of a Joint Project Planning Session (JPPS) is this: Develop a project plan that meets the COS as negotiated between the requestor and the provider, and as described in the POS and RBS.
+The objective of a Joint Project Planning Session (JPPS) is this: Develop a project plan that meets the COS as negotiated between the requester and the provider, and as described in the POS and RBS.
 (Conditions of Satisfaction (COS) and Project Overview Statement (POS))

 Sample agenda for the project planning sessions:
 * Session 1